Sven-Göran Eriksson: Notts County

-Ivory Coast national team
+Ivory Coast

 On 28 March 2010, Eriksson became the manager of the Ivory Coast national team.
 Disclosure of the amount of money Eriksson's contract was worth has never been confirmed, but it has been reported that he received £270,000 for accepting the job.
-On 15 June, Ivory Coast played a 0–0 draw against Portugal in their opening game in Group G of the 2010 World Cup finals, followed by a 3–1 loss against Brazil on 20 June.
+On 15 June, Ivory Coast played an ill-tempered 0–0 draw against Portugal in their opening game in Group G of the 2010 World Cup finals, followed by a 3–1 loss against Brazil on 20 June.

-Despite defeating North Korea in the final group game 3–0, Ivory Coast failed to qualify for the knockout stages.
+Despite defeating the already-eliminated North Korea in the final group game 3–0, Ivory Coast failed to qualify for the knockout stage.
 Prior to the match against Brazil, Brazilian coach Dunga commented, "With Eriksson, Ivory Coast has great balance.
 We used to see them play and they didn't have this type of organisation that they have now."

 As there were no reported negotiations of an extension to Eriksson's contract between his agent and the Ivorian Football Federation, his contract ended on 25 June.